 The SREB-State Doctoral Scholars Program believes in being “more than a check and a handshake.”
 The Bob Belle Service Grant is another way that the program seeks to empower scholars to make a difference in their communities.
 The service project has to encourage students to explore educational opportunities and can involve K-12 and/or undergraduate college students.
 All program graduates are eligible to apply.
 Up to three service grants of up to $3,000 will be awarded to three program graduates that will use the funds to create a project that exposes/encourages the next generation of students to expand their educational horizons.
-Application opening TBA.
+Application period February 1 through March 31.

 - All program graduates are eligible to apply, but winners/awardees can only apply for the award once every three years.

 - The project has to, in some way, encourage students to explore educational opportunities.
 For example: Supplying lunch to female high school students attending a STEM talk, conducting a FAFSA/college application writing seminar, having college recruiters come and talk to middle/high school students, etc.

 - The project can involve K-12 and/or undergraduate college students.

 - Projects should start and conclude a year from the award notification date.

 - The proposal should be no more than two pages, single-spaced, Times New Roman, 12 point font.